 - reinforcing the value of planning, effective note-taking, and good study habits to creating a positive school experience.

-Enrichment Classes and Homework Club
+Small Group Enrichment Sessions and Homework Club

-Enrichment classes are engaging, hands-on courses that allow students to reinforce or expand on the provincial curriculum in a group environment.
+Enrichment classes are engaging, hands-on courses that allow students to catch-up on, reinforce or expand on the Ontario curriculum in a group environment.
 Available during the academic year and also during the summer, each course is theme and age-based.
 Curriculum and resources are adapted to the unique needs of each class, so a student can register for the same class more than once and have a different experience each time.
 Small class sizes with individual attention provide a fun, supportive environment for students to develop their confidence and interests, and become stronger, more self-directed learners.

 1-to-1 Subject Tutoring and Academic Coaching